Published

 Because now you are not just trying to remember one oil change.

-The real issue is not maintenance
+The real issue is not only maintenance

 It is visibility.

 Most small fleet operators know maintenance matters.
+They also know revenue alone does not tell the whole story.

 What gets hard is keeping track of: